 How-to blog posts and step-by-step guides can also encourage potential customers to make a purchase.

-Google often uses social media sharing information to see if a page is relevant or not, so better incorporate social media in your Magento SEO strategy.
+Google often uses social media sharing information to see if a page is relevant or not, so better incorporate social media in your Magento and other ecommerce SEO strategy.
 It’s also a great way to promote your products across different channels, make your website more visible, and improve your engagement rate.

 Add social media buttons in your product pages so that your customers can share their most recent purchase.